Ahmed al-Sharaa

-Ahmed Hussein al-Sharaa (Note: أحمَد حُسين الشرع, /ar/) (born 29 October 1982), also known by his nom de guerre Abu Mohammad al-Julani, (Note: أبو محمد الجولاني, /ar/.
-Also transliterated as Joulani, Jolani, Jawlani, and Golani.) is a Syrian politician, revolutionary, and former rebel commander who has served as the president of Syria since 2025.
-He previously served as the emir of Hay'at Tahrir al-Sham (HTS) from 2017 to 2025 and was Syria's de facto leader from December 2024 until his appointment as president.
+Ahmed Hussein al-Sharaa (Note: أحمَد حُسين الشرع, /ar/.
+Also transliterated as Ahmad al-Sharaa and Ahmed al-Shara'.) (born 29 October 1982), also known by his former nom de guerre Abu Mohammad al-Julani, (Note: أبو محمد الجولاني, /ar/.
+Also transliterated as Jolani, Joulani, Jawlani, and Golani.) is a Syrian politician and former rebel commander who has served as the president of Syria since 2025.
+As the emir of Hay'at Tahrir al-Sham (HTS) and the de facto leader of the Syrian Salvation Government (SSG) during the Syrian civil war, he led the decisive Syrian opposition offensives that resulted in the fall of the Assad regime in 2024.

-Born in Riyadh, Saudi Arabia, to a Syrian Sunni Muslim family from Daraa and the Golan Heights, he grew up in Syria's capital, Damascus.
-Al-Sharaa joined al-Qaeda in Iraq shortly before the 2003 invasion of Iraq and fought for three years in the Iraqi insurgency.
-American forces captured and imprisoned him from 2006 to 2011.
-His release coincided with the Syrian Revolution against the Ba'athist dictatorship of Bashar al-Assad.
-Al-Sharaa created the al-Nusra Front in 2012 with the support of al-Qaeda to topple the Assad regime in the Syrian civil war.
-As emir of the al-Nusra Front, al-Sharaa built a stronghold in the northwestern Idlib Governorate.
-He resisted Abu Bakr al-Baghdadi's attempts to merge al-Nusra Front with the Islamic State, leading to armed conflict between the two groups.
-In 2016, al-Sharaa cut al-Nusra's ties with al-Qaeda and launched a crackdown on its loyalists.
-Since breaking with al-Qaeda, he has sought international legitimacy by presenting a more moderate view of himself, renouncing transnational jihadism against Western nations, and focusing on governance in Syria while vowing to protect Syria's minorities.
+Born in Riyadh, Saudi Arabia, to a Syrian Sunni Muslim family from the Golan Heights, he grew up in Syria's capital, Damascus.
+Al-Sharaa joined al-Qaeda in Iraq shortly before the 2003 U.S. invasion of Iraq and fought for two years in the Iraqi insurgency.
+From 2005 to 2011, he was captured and imprisoned by American and Iraqi forces.
+His release coincided with the onset of the Syrian revolution against the Ba'athist regime of Bashar al-Assad.
+In 2012, with the support of al-Qaeda's central command, al-Sharaa founded Jabhat al-Nusra, also known as al-Nusra Front, to depose the Assad regime.

+As the emir of al-Nusra Front, al-Sharaa built a stronghold in Idlib Governorate during the Syrian civil war, although his organisation committed a number of war crimes against civilians.
+Al-Sharaa resisted Abu Bakr al-Baghdadi's attempts to merge al-Nusra Front with the Islamic State, leading to total war between the two groups.
+In 2016, al-Sharaa cut Jabhat al-Nusra's ties with al-Qaeda, launched a crackdown on its loyalists, and rebranded his organisation as Jabhat Fatah al-Sham.
+After breaking with al-Qaeda, he sought international legitimacy by presenting a more moderate view of himself, renouncing transnational jihadism and focusing on governance in Syria.